abhishekrathi-16/wendor_backend/README.md

 - `JWT_SECRET` - Secret key to sign the JWT tokens
 - `JWT_LIFETIME` - Define the validity of JWT token

+The values of the environment variables have been mentioned in the `app.js` file in comments.
+Kindly use the values provided for properly running the app.

 Then run:

 #### `npm start`